Search

 Types of Iron – Heme vs. Non-Heme

 There are two types of iron: heme and non-heme.
 Heme sources include meat and poultry, while non-heme sources include fruits, vegetables, and fortified bread and cereals.
 Although heme iron is absorbed more readily in the body, encourage children to get a variety from both sources!
-For vegans, including vitamin C-rich food foods to help increase non-heme iron absorption.
+For vegans, including vitamin C-rich foods helps increase non-heme iron absorption.

 key nutrients from food for kids